mukuls1107/Akane_outdated/README.md

 	"token":"Add Your Discord Bot Token here",
 	"prefix":"Add your bot's prefix here",
-    "topgg_token":"Enter your topgg Token here.(Only Necessary if you enable the vote command)", "pass":"Enter your TopGG Webhook's Password here(Only Necessary if you enable the vote command)" }
+    "topgg_token":"Enter your topgg Token here.(Only Necessary if you enable the vote command)", "pass":"Enter your TopGG Webhook's Password here(Only Necessary if you enable the vote command)", "MONGO_URI":"Enter Your MongoURI here."
+}
 ```